Master of Science in Childhood Education (Grades 1 Through 6) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 *This program will require students to find their field placement and complete field work for their practicum and student teaching.

-As a graduate of this online education master’s, you will be prepared to:
+As a graduate of this elementary education degree online, you will be prepared to:

 • Explore content, learning processes, use of materials, and the classroom activities at different developmental levels as applied to elementary math, social studies, and science.
 Apply instructional modifications for students with language and learning differences.